avantec-iot/avantec-thingsboard/docs/intro/get-started.rst

 Step 8.
 Open Dashboards
 =========================

 * See :ref:`Step 7.
+Open Dashboards of TA652FC-W`, or
-Open Dashboards of TA652FC-W`.
+* See :ref:`Step 7.
+Open Dashboards of TA652FH-W`.

 Next Steps
 =============